andrewf/scarymalloc/README.md

 An potential avenue for future research is what size of bucket array and kind of hash function produce the best performance.

-If you `#define TESTIT` when compiling mymalloc.c as a program instead of a library, the resulting program tests a number of assumptions about the hardware and data types that mymalloc relies on.
-If you go mucking about with the internals of mymalloc, it's a good idea to run this and make sure things are still sane.
-The tup build system compiles this as `unittest`.
+If you `#define TESTIT` when compiling `scarymalloc.c` as a program instead of a library, the resulting program tests a number of assumptions about the hardware and data types that `scarymalloc` relies on.
+If you go mucking about with the internals of `scarymalloc`, it's a good idea to run this and make sure things are still sane.
+The `tup` build system compiles this as `unittest`.

 [0] http://www.zyztematik.org/?p=175#comment-1148 "GDB, LD\_PRELOAD and libc"